lk-geimfari/mimesis/README.rst

 create fake API endpoints, create JSON and XML files of arbitrary structure, anonymize data taken from production and etc.

-Mimesis 5.0.0 contains breaking changes, so make sure you've pinned a version of the package you use.

 Installation
 ------------